 The name quickly stuck, and the Swamp Fox spent the next year harassing the British before meeting up with the regular army to help drive the remaining British troops out of South Carolina.
-In 1782, Marion was elected to the State Assembly.
+In 1782, Francis Marion was elected to the State Assembly.
 And besides briefly leading men to put down a loyalist uprising, he was content to put down his gun.

 Marion served several terms in the State Senate before retiring to his plantation, where he died at the age of 63.
 Marion was a legendary figure both in his own time and especially later, as the young nation looked for heroes to bind its national identity together.
 So, plenty of Marion’s exploits have probably been colored by a bit of myth-making.